Connectedand-Autonomous-Systems-Lab/HumanRobotSim/readme_files/rosws_README.md

 <img src="sim-engine.jpg" width="50%" />

-This simulation is intent to run along with Unity.
-First setup Unity Scene block mentioned in the diagram referring to the repository [Unity repository](https://github.com/Connected-and-Autonomous-Systems-Lab/Collaboration.git).
+This simulation is intended to run along with Unity.
+If you have not done so, please setup the Unity Scene block from here [Unity repository](https://github.com/Connected-and-Autonomous-Systems-Lab/Collaboration.git).

 <img src="collaborative_search_10min_16x_masked.gif" width="80%" />